Thinning: When, Why and How to Thin Your Sprouts

 Fruiting plants: Mini Strawberries (Red and Yellow)

-Do not sprout select
+Do not thin

 Arugula; Chamomile; Chives; Garlic Chives; Wheatgrass